 They will probably be the ones to leave you positive reviews and even 50 emails will make a big difference.

-• Reach out to developers in your niche to see if you can launch an advertisement with them in the first week.
+• Reach out to developers in your mobile niche to see if you can launch a mobile advertisement with them in the first week.

-Most developers would be happy to show your ad for a short while, for a price.
+Most mobile developers would be happy to show your ad for a short while, for a price.

 The explanation is simple: make it easy for people to write about your app.